Alternatives to unsecured business loans

 Other types of crowdfunding, like equity funding, allow backers to get company shares in exchange for an investment.
 You may also consider giving rewards to investors, such as the product your business creates or giveaways.

 The main drawback is that you’re not guaranteed to get the full amount you need or any funds at all.
-It can also take a long time to reach your goals.
+It can also take a long time to reach your goals, which may mean you can’t access the money until you reach it.

 Peer-to-peer (P2P) lending

-Peer-to-peer lending can offer fast funds to borrowers and is accessible to borrowers with less-than-perfect credit.
+This option allows you to bypass getting funding from traditional banks, making it accessible to startups and bad credit borrowers.
 But rates and fees can vary, so it may not be the most affordable option depending on your creditworthiness and the platform you use.

 Bottom line

-You have a variety of ways to fund your business, whether you go with an unsecured business loan or an alternative.
-Make sure to consider each one carefully before you decide.
+Unsecured loans are just one way to finance your small business.
+There are also a variety of unsecured business loan alternatives, including term loans, SBA loans, invoice financing and crowdfunding.
+Make sure to consider each one carefully to choose the option that best suits your funding goals.
 Finding the best small business loan is essential to your success as your business grows.

 Frequently asked questions